 One of the powerful features of KC-SMART is the ability to perform multi-scale analysis.
 The algorithm can be run using different kernel widths, where small kernel widths will allow you to detect small regions of aberration and vice versa using large kernel widths large regions of aberration can be detected.
 Remember our convolution step?
 We calculated the convolution at two sigma's: 1Mb and 4Mb.
-We will now calculate a significance level for the 4Mb samplepoint matrix and plot the results of both kernelwidths in a scale space figure.
+We will now calculate a significance level for the 1Mb samplepoint matrix and plot the results of both kernelwidths in a scale space figure.

-'''

-sigLevel4mb <- findSigLevelTrad(hsSampleData, spm4mb, n = 10)
+''' sigLevel1mb <- findSigLevelTrad(hsSampleData, spm1mb, n = 10)

-'''

-[1] "Calculating alpha = 0.05 significance cut-off"

-'''

-[1] "Found 171 pos peaks and 181 neg peaks in observed sample point matrix"

-[1] "Starting permutations .."
+[1] "Calculating alpha = 0.05 significance cut-off" [1] "Found 583 pos peaks and 598 neg peaks in observed sample point matrix" [1] "Calculating Mirror Positions" [1] "Starting permutations .."